steichten/SNESspy/README.md

 the next button.
 This process is repeated 16 times (even though there are only 12 buttons on a SNES controller) before the LATCH rises and the process starts again.

-Button order:
-CLOCK CYCLE	BUTTON
+The order of the buttons is as follows:

 1 B
 2 Y
 3 Select
 4 Start
 5 Up
 6 Down
 7 Left
 8 Right
 9 A
 10 X
 11 L
 12 R
 13 NA
 14 NA
 15 NA
 16 NA

 The intercept works to follow the LATCH, CLOCK, and DATA pins and dump the DATA value into a 16 bit integer: